Put Options

 The September 6th UAL puts would automatically appear significant, then, even though only one investor was reportedly behind them.
 But he was an institutional investor (at least according to the Commission), someone with a lot of money to spend, his purchases are always going to stand out.
 But does that really mean you can mathematically indicate it’s likely that investor had foreknowledge of 9/11, without considering the other market conditions and information available at the time?

 And it’s a similar story with the AMR trades.
-Newsletters and share tipsters do deliver spikes in trading every day, at least here in the UK.
-There was bad news on Friday that may well have justified the newsletter suggesting puts be purchased (and if that news had leaked or been suspected prior to release then you might have an explanation for earlier purchases, too).
-Professor Poteshman appears to be saying that the traders were more pessimistic about the future of AMR than they should have been, that they over-reacted to the news and bought more puts than he’d expect, but then perhaps his statistics were based primarily on trades being individual decisions (an institution or private individual decides to buy some puts).
-Newsletters aren’t always like that.
-Many are purchased by people who do little research themselves, and simply follow the recommendations provided.
-Therefore if the author of the newsletter says “buy puts”, then that’s what many of them will do, and the higher the circulation of the newsletter, the greater the resulting spike of “abnormal trades” will be.
+Professor Poteshman appears to be saying that the traders were more pessimistic about the future of AMR than they should have been, that they over-reacted to the news and bought more puts than he’d expect, but newsletters and share tipsters regularly deliver spikes in trading, at least here in the UK.
+Many are followed by people who do little research themselves, and just follow the recommendations provided.
+So the tipster's view becomes extremely important: if he says "buy puts" then many of them will simply follow suit, and the higher the circulation of the newsletter, the greater the resulting spike of “abnormal trades” will be.

 Anyway, Screw Loose Change raised a similar issue or two that you might want to consider.
 And please don’t end this here: go read Poteshman’s paper, just to assess this for yourself.
 If you’re not great at statistics then some of it will make your eyes glaze over, guaranteed, but there are also interesting comments that are accessible to everyone, so overall it’s well worth a read.